 You will be offered free shows for just 100 Baht for a drink and you will be led to some shady place.
 This turns into a nightmare as you’ll be asked to give a generous tip for some meek trick.

 You’ll be given a bill of few thousands in the end and you’ll have no other go than paying them.
 Things could get violent here as the bouncers tower over you.

 5. Watch Repair Shops in Pattaya

 As fate would have it, the husband’s watch had to be repaired and we went into a small shop.
-God knows why we acted so stupid not to ask how much it would cost for the repair.
-He literally looted us.
+God knows why we acted so stupid by not asking how much it would cost for the repair.
+The guy literally looted us.
 Thank God, at least he had put in some original Tissot parts, else I think my husband would’ve been heartbroken all the more.

 Always remember to ask beforehand how much they would charge if you go for a watch repair.
 They could loot you!

 6. Taxi Scams